cjcenizal/react-design-workshop/README.md

 ],
 ```

-Can you figure out how to update your `renderToDos` method to refer to the `body` property on these instances?
+Can you figure out how to update your `renderToDos` method to refer to the `body` property and `id` property on these instances?

 > **Take-aways**
 > * In React, user interfaces are composed of React components which are composed of other React components, all the way down.